 Jumping saddle pads

-Like dressage pads, show jumping saddle pads are commonly used for that particular discipline but can be used for general everyday use as well.
+Like dressage pads, show jumping saddle pads are commonly used for that particular discipline but can be used for general everyday use too.
 A good quality saddle pad is particularly important for jumpers who need extra shock absorption when they land.
-Again, they’re available in various styles and shapes to suit.
+They’re available in various styles and shapes to suit.
 Again, these will often be made from foam or fibre.

 See our full range of jumping saddle pads